 While most would associate Japanese cuisine with the likes of salmon sushi rolls and tuna sashimi, vegans and vegetarians will have plenty of options at any one of Yamamori’s city centre locations.
 Try hot dishes like roast vegetable curry, tofu steak and vegetable ramen at Yamamori Noodles on South Great George’s Street, vegetable gyoza and agedashi tofu at Yamamori Izakaya across the road, or sushi nigiri and norimaki skillfully prepared with vegetables at Yamaori Sushi on Ormond Quay.
 At all three venues there’s a generous daily veggie bento box that will satisfy any Japanese food lover’s appetite.

 When chef Dylan McGrath opened Rustic Stone in 2011 many people were skeptical of the forward thinking, nutritionally-aware menu that showcased raw food and promoted cooking on the stone.
 But the restaurant on South Great George’s Street proved it was ahead of the health conscious curve and still to this day is innovative in its offering.
-Vegans will delight in the menu, created with the help of nutritionist Erika Doolan, that includes giant bowls of salads and light broths have been carefully constructed to be both intensely flavoursome and nutrient dense, vegetarians will crave courgette linguini, and both will salivate over the quirky sides like crunchy cauliflower florets in a creamy coconut puree and succulent roast fennel confit.
+Vegans and vegetarians alike are catered for as comprehensively as meat-eaters, with tempting plant-based creations from robata-grilled aubergine to papaya salad and tofu baos.

-A popular dining destination since opening on Capel Street in 2012, Brother Hubbard’s reputation for feel-good food that doesn’t compromise on flavour saw them open Sister Sadie in 2014, now rebranded as Brother Hubbard South.
+A popular dining destination since opening on Capel Street in 2012, Brother Hubbard’s reputation for feel-good food that doesn’t compromise on flavour saw them open Sister Sadie in 2014, now rebranded as Brother Hubbard South, and more recently Brother Hubbard Ranelagh.
 All with their signature Middle Eastern twist, for lunch Brother Hubbard offers vegans open hummus sandwiches, smashed avo and cannellini beans on toasted sourdough, and their daily soups and salads are often vegan too.
 Vegetarians have their pick of brunch dishes like turkish eggs menemen and beans baked in a rich tomato sauce, served with a fried egg, feta and olive yogurt.
 Open seven days a week for breakfast, brunch and lunch, Brother Hubbard North also serves dinner from Tuesday to Saturday, for which the menu is over 50% vegan.
-Keep an eye on their social media channels for word on their regular Vegan Supperclub too.